Jean-njoroge/insightDSNYC/README.md

 Notebook 1:  Identifying problem scope and Getting data.

-Notebook goal:Identify the types of information contained in our data set in this notebook I used Python modules to import external data sets for the purpose of getting to know/familiarize myself with the data to get a good grasp of the data and think about how to handle the data in different ways.
+Notebook goal:Identify the types of information contained in our data set in this notebook